oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Tuning Fetch Performance
 ========================

 To tune queries, you can adjust python-oracledb's internal buffer sizes to improve the speed of fetching rows across the network from the database, and to optimize memory usage.
-Regardless of which python-oracledb method is used to get query results, internally all rows are fetched in batches from the database and buffered before being returned to the application.
+Regardless of which :ref:`python-oracledb method
+<fetching>` is used to get query results, internally all rows are fetched in
+batches from the database and buffered before being returned to the application.
 The internal buffer sizes can have a significant performance impact.
-The sizes do not affect how or when rows are returned to your application.
+The buffer sizes do not affect how or when rows are returned to your application.
 They do not affect the minimum or maximum number of rows returned by a query.

 For best performance, tune "array fetching" with :attr:`Cursor.arraysize` and "row prefetching" with :attr:`Cursor.prefetchrows` before calling